hack-c/CaptionContest/README.md

 by Charlie Hack <charlie@205consulting.com>

-This script uses scikit-learn to cluster Caption Contest submission documents by topics, using a bag-of-words approach.
+This script uses scikit-learn to cluster Caption Contest submissions by topic, using spherical k-means clustering.

-There are two methods available:

-  - TfidfVectorizer uses a in-memory vocabulary (a python dict) to map the most frequent words to features indices and hence compute a word occurrence frequency (sparse) matrix.
-The word frequencies are then reweighted using the Inverse Document Frequency (IDF) vector collected feature-wise over the corpus.

-  - HashingVectorizer hashes word occurrences to a fixed dimensional space, possibly with collisions.
-The word count vectors are then normalized to each have l2-norm equal to one (projected to the euclidean unit-ball) which seems to be important for k-means to work in high dimensional space.

-It's also possible to transform the corpus with Latent Semantic Analysis before applying the clustering, though empirically this doesn't seem to show a marked improvement in the quality of the clusters.
+The pipeline is as follows (run the script with a `--help` flag to see how it can be customized)

+- Load the week's submissions into a pandas dataframe and sanitize the text.
+- Tokenize and hash word occurences to a fixed-dimensional space, using Scikit-learn's `HashingVectorizer`, which normalizes document vectors to unit length on the L2 (Euclidean) norm.This can be thought of as projecting the document vectors onto the unit sphere.
+- Optionally, `HashingVectorizer` can be chained with `TfidfVectorizer` to perform a [tf-idf](http://en.wikipedia.org/wiki/Tf%E2%80%93idf) transformation on the corpus, which gives a higher weight to a document's 'key terms' and penalizes terms that occur frequently throughout the corpus.
+Sometimes this yields better-looking results, but doesn't seem make a ton of difference as Caption Contest submissions are already quite compact.
+- Also optionally, an additional dimensionality reduction can be performed via [LSA](http://en.wikipedia.org/wiki/Latent_semantic_analysis) (Latent Semantic Analysis, also sometimes called
+  Latent Semantic Indexing), which factors the document matrix to extract latent 'principal components' or 'topics'.
+Empirically, I haven't observed a marked improvement in the clusters using this technique but it's available for experimentation.
+- Finally, the k-means clustering algorithm is applied to the processed document matrix, using Scikit-learn's implementation.
+- Caption submissions are then sorted by cluster label and length, and printed to standard out.
+  The result is also dumped to a new .csv file.

-It's hard to measure quantitatively how well the algorithm is doing at categorizing, so it's easiest to just play around with different values for k and see what works.
+It's hard to measure quantitatively how well the algorithm is doing at categorizing, so it's easiest to just play around with different values for `k` and see what works.
 Luckily the datasets are small (< 10000 documents) so that the script runs fast.

 This is inspired by the scikit-learn documentation by Peter Prettenhofer and Lars Buitinck.

 Sample output for this cartoon: